Providence Health & Services RN - Transitional Care *Up to $10K Hiring Bonus* in Anchorage, Alaska

-COMPLIANCE: Direct and administer assigned functions to ensure high quality, cost effective resident services which meet or surpass survey standards.
+Direct and administer assigned functions to ensure high quality, cost effective resident services which meet or surpass survey standards.
 Assure adequate preparation for, and participate in regulatory compliance surveys.

 Demonstrate awareness of human and resident right's in all aspects of care, treating each resident and co-worker with respect and dignity.

 Seek to expand personal professional growth by individual study of current information related to current nursing techniques and Long Term Care specialty issues.
 Attends meetings and inservices including mandatory and interdepartmental inservices as assigned.

 Complete Competency Plan for assigned job and department.

 Required qualifications for this position include: